cjdbarlow/Part-One/variations_in_anatomy.md

 1. Nickson, C. [Paediatric Airway](http://lifeinthefastlane.com/ccc/paediatric-airway/).
 LITFL.
 2. Anderson, C. [Anatomy of the Respiratory system.](https://icuprimaryprep.files.wordpress.com/2012/05/anatomy-of-the-respiratory-system-22.pdf).
 ICU Primary Prep.
 3. Chambers D, Huang C, Matthews G. Basic Physiology for Anaesthetists.
 Cambridge University Press.
 2015.
+4. Tobias JD.
+Pediatric airway anatomy may not be what we thought: implications for clinical practice and the use of cuffed endotracheal tubes.
+Paediatr Anaesth.
+2015 Jan;25(1):9-19.